 4225 Roosevelt Way NE, 4th floor

 Seattle, WA 98105

 Lu Marchand, MD, BSN is board-certified in family medicine, palliative medicine and integrative holistic medicine.
-At the University of Wisconsin for 23 years, she practiced primary integrative medicine for 14 years in a rural family medicine residency practice, and then worked as an integrative medicine consultant at UW Health Integrative Medicine Clinic and was clinical director of IM at the UW Carbone Cancer Center and the ProHealth Cancer Center.
-She was founder and director of the St. Mary’s Hospital Palliative Care Program in Madison, WI, and was recruited to the University of WA as director of the UW Medical Center’s (UWMC) Palliative Care Program and section chief of PC in the UW DFM.
+At the University of Wisconsin for 23 years, she practiced primary integrative medicine for 14 years in a rural family medicine residency practice and then worked as an integrative medicine consultant at UW Health Integrative Medicine Clinic and was clinical director of Integrative Medicine at the UW Carbone Cancer Center and the ProHealth Cancer Center.
+She was founder and director of the St. Mary’s Hospital Palliative Care Program in Madison, WI, and was recruited to the University of Washington as director of the UW Medical Center’s (UWMC) Palliative Care Program and section chief of PC in the UW Department of Family Medicine.
 She has trained and served as faculty in a number of healing modalities, including CAPACITAR (a multicultural educational approach to healing trauma) and RISEN (Reinvesting in Spirituality and Ethics in our Networks), and she is a certified yoga teacher.
 Her efforts in clinical care, education and research include special interest in communication and training, focus on whole person wellness despite serious illness, resiliency and self-care in health science learners and clinicians, medical humanities, humanism, and narrative medicine interventions for well-being.
 She is the founding executive director of the Osher Center for Integrative Medicine at the University of Washington.
 She now provides inpatient integrative palliative care at UWMC with a referral from hospital care teams.
 She currently does not see patients in the outpatient/clinic setting.